Quick Navigation:

 - Clone HDD to SSD and move all OS data.

 Keep in mind that it's not over yet.
-You still have one more action to perform after the OS migration.
+You still have one more actions to perform after the OS migration.
 It is to switch Windows 11/10's boot drive from the old disk to the new SSD.
 The following section has a full explanation of each step.

 Set SSD as Boot Drive in Windows 11/10